2023 Start Strong for Long Day Care program guidelines

 Funds must be expended before the end of 2023.

-In situations where Fee Relief Payment funds received by the Approved Provider are not sufficient to provide fee relief to all the families of eligible children, an adjustment will be made before the end of 2023.
+In situations where Fee Relief Payment funds received by the Approved Provider are not sufficient to provide fee relief to all the families of eligible children, an adjustment will be made from September.
 Where required, prior to the adjustment, Program Payment funds may also be used as an interim measure to provide fee relief to the families of eligible children.

 In situations where families pay the difference between the Approved Provider’s fee and the Child Care Subsidy amount (gap fee), the Fee Relief Payment reduces the gap fee and/or additional charges.
 Any outstanding gap fees or additional charges after the Child Care Subsidy and Fee Relief Payment have been applied must be paid by the family.